shakacode/react_on_rails/README.md

 ## Webpacker Configuration

-React on Rails users should set configuration value `compile` to false, as React on Railsh andles compilation for test and production environments.
+React on Rails users should set configuration value `compile` to false, as React on Rails handles compilation for test and production environments.

 ## How it Works